 Advantage metal packaging

-Metal packaging is one of the fastest growing packaging segments in India due to strong customer confidence in metal for aerosol packaging and beverage cans.
+Metal packaging is one of the fastest-growing packaging segments in India due to strong customer confidence in metal for aerosol packaging and beverage cans.
 While the market did witness a certain inclination towards plastics as a replacement for metal due to a larger ambit of applications, the premium positioning of metal packaging by manufacturers reinstated metal as a viable packaging proposition.
 This, coupled with the 100% recyclability of metal cans, further dented the case of plastics which were already under the scanner of environmentalists.

-Structural rigidity is another characteristic of metal which renders it suitable for packaging of products which require to withstand strong and rugged transportation conditions.
+Structural rigidity is another characteristic of metal which renders it suitable for the packaging of products which require to withstand strong and rugged transportation conditions.
 The life of a product packaged in metal is longer than plastic containers.
 This has been proved through various case studies around the world.
-What works best in favour of metal packaging is the rich visual appeal it provides on the shelf which is an important decision-making point for the end consumer.
+What works best in favor of metal packaging is the rich visual appeal it provides on the shelf which is an important decision-making point for the end consumer.
 Printing techniques have also complemented the evolution of metal packaging and innovations like embossing have furthered the cause of metals as a luxurious packaging option.

 The metal packaging challenge

 What metal packaging needs today is the development of low-thickness metal cans which are the norm in countries abroad.
 This requires heavy research and development and with the growing demand for metal containers, manufacturers are assured of getting good returns on their investment.
 Mostly imported, the price of metal is directly related to the value of the dollar (bought as per rates of the London Metal Exchange).
-Hence any fluctuation in international currency rates, will have a detrimental impact on raw material prices.
-This can only be offset by increasing productivity which depends on increase in demand.
+Hence any fluctuation in international currency rates will have a detrimental impact on raw material prices.
+This can only be offset by increasing productivity which depends on an increase in demand.
 High-end technology is involved in manufacturing metal containers, which results in many packaging companies giving it a miss.
-However, certain products are best packaged in metal, and so there are some structured investments by companies such as Zenith Tins and Hindustan Tin Works are being made in this segment.
+However, certain products are best packaged in metal, and so there are some structured investments by companies such as Zenith Tins and Hindustan Tin Works being made in this segment.

 This article was first published in the April 2014 issue of Packaging South Asia.